Mary Quant: Early life

-Barbara Mary Quant was born on 11 February 1930 in Woolwich, London, the daughter of Jack Quant and Mildred Jones.
+Quant was born in Woolwich, London, the daughter of Jack Quant and Mildred Jones.
 Her parents, who both came from Welsh mining families, had received scholarships to a grammar school and had been awarded first-class honours degrees at Cardiff University before moving to London to work as schoolteachers.
-She had a younger brother, John Antony Quant (who became a dental officer in the Royal Air Force), with whom she was evacuated to Kent during the Second World War.
+She had a younger brother who became a dental officer in the Royal Air Force and with whom she was evacuated to Kent during the Second World War.

 Quant attended Blackheath High School.
-For college, her desire had been to study fashion; however, her parents dissuaded her from that course of study, and she instead studied illustration and art education at Goldsmiths College for which she received a degree in 1953.
+For college, her desire had been to study fashion; although her parents dissuaded her from that course of study, and she instead studied illustration and art education at Goldsmiths, University of London for which she received a degree in 1953.
 In pursuit of her love for fashion, after finishing her degree, she was apprenticed to Erik Braagaard, a high-class Mayfair milliner on Brook Street next door to Claridge's Hotel.